AJRepo/PHPlot/phplot/README.txt

 REQUIREMENTS:

 You need a recent version of PHP5, and you are advised to use the latest stable release.
-This version of PHPlot has been tested with PHP-5.4.13 and PHP-5.3.23 on Linux, and with PHP-5.4.13 on Windows XP.
+This version of PHPlot was tested with PHP-5.4.15 and PHP-5.3.25 on Linux, and with PHP-5.4.15 on Windows XP.

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the